 - Add 1/3 cup oil, 1/2 cup granulated sugar, and 1 large whole egg + 1 egg white into a large bowl.
 Beat on a medium high speed for about 2 minutes with either a hand mixer or a stand mixer with a whisk attachment.
 Scrape the sides and bottom of the bowl as needed with a rubber spatula.

-- Add in 1 1/2 tsp baking powder, 1/2 tsp baking soda, salt, and 1 cup of all-purpose flour.
+- Sift in 1 cup of all-purpose flour (the rest will be added in step 6), 1 1/2 tsp baking powder, 1/2 tsp baking soda, and 1/2 tsp salt.
 Mix on a low speed until just combined.